Four ways an automated fraud management framework delivers business value in a global digital economy

 According to Google, Temasek, and Bain’s e-Conomy SEA 2019 report, the Southeast Asian region is booming due to increasing mobile internet and smartphone penetration.
 In 2019, there were 150 million active e-commerce users, and the industry has quickly grown to become an integral part of daily life.

-With a large population of consumers, it should come as no surprise that the internet economy was valued at US$100 million in 2019 and projected to triple to US$300 billion by 2025.
+With a large population of consumers, it should come as no surprise that the internet economy was valued at US$100 billion in 2019 and projected to triple to US$300 billion by 2025.
 For Indonesia alone, McKinsey & Company states its e-commerce industry was worth about US$8 billion for online-marketplace retail and social commerce combined.
 That’s going to jump significantly to US$65 billion by 2022.
 In Southeast Asia, millennials are clearly ready for digital financial services that naturally accompany e-commerce: mobile wallets or e-wallets, as well as banking, financial services, and insurance (BFSI).

 The dark side of the digital economy

 However, this rapid growth also brings new types of vulnerabilities for businesses.
 Based on Experian’s Identity and Fraud Report for Asia-Pacific*, one of the main concerns among businesses is the growing risk and prevalence of online fraud.
 In Indonesia, 57% of businesses have experienced the same or more fraud losses over the past 12 months.

 The increased risk of fraud and identity theft can have huge repercussions for businesses, from financial risks to reputational losses.
 Despite that, Experian’s 2020 Global Identity and Fraud Report found that businesses are focused on personalising customer experience, with a “seemingly misplaced confidence in their ability to identify and re-recognise customers.”
 And not surprisingly, customers today prioritise security.
 This misalignment will only further increase fraudsters’ chances of succeeding.